oVirt/ovirt-site/source/uncategorized/community.html.md

 Remember to be polite and [ read our etiquette guide](community guidelines).

-Join all of the following mailing lists that interest you:
+Join all of the following mailing lists that interest you.

 </div>
 </div>